muqingyu666/ERA5_data_preprocess/README.md

 ### Output
 - The final NetCDF files are saved in your specified directory.
-- Files are compressed using zlib (level 4) to save disk space.
+- Files are compressed using zlib (level 4) to save disk space (If the dataset contains large part of NAN value of empty values, zlib can save a lot of disk space).

 ## Performance
 - **Fast I/O**: The `h5netcdf` engine ensures high-performance read/write operations.